 3. The response to the results of this team is where Amazon begins to use fear as a competitive weapon.
 The example that BusinessWeek gives is of Diapers.com.
 Amazon noticed that they were having a hard time competing with Diapers.com in this particular segment so they pressured and coerced the ownership of Diapers.com to sell to them at $60 million less than what Wal-mart was willing to offer.
 The quote from the owners was the following

 The [Diapers.com] board convened to discuss the possibility of letting the Amazon deal expire and then resuming negotiations with Wal-Mart.
 But by then, Bezos’s Khrushchev-like willingness to use the thermonuclear option had had its intended effect.
 The [Diapers.com] executives stuck with Amazon, largely out of fear.
 The deal was announced on Nov.
-8, 2010.
+8, 2010.4.
+Amazon doesn't just go after the competition and use threats to get what it wants, it also goes after ex-employees with threats and fear to get what it wants.

 Even leaving Amazon can be a combative process—the company is not above sending letters threatening legal action if an employee takes a similar job at a competitor.
 Masud, who left Amazon for EBay (EBAY) in 2010, received such a threat.
 (EBay resolved the matter privately.)